RobWiggins/animation-collection/README.md

+# Animation Collection

+An aggregate of easily repurposed web animations built with PixiJS (WIP).
+Current examples include spinning svg images (custom loading image) and a line of svg images that vertically accelerate to top (i.e. balloons).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+_This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._

 ## Available Scripts